bakubay/systematically-improving-rag/docs/workshops/chapter2.md

 **Re-Ranker Success Story:** One team I worked with was debating whether to invest in fine-tuning their embeddings or implementing a re-ranker.
 When they tested both approaches, they found that fine-tuning embeddings improved recall from 65% to 78%, while adding a re-ranker (even without fine-tuning) improved it to 82%.
 Combining both approaches pushed performance to 91%—a transformative improvement from where they started.

+!!! info "Re-Rankers: Low-Hanging Fruit"
+    Ayush from LanceDB found that re-rankers provide **12-20% retrieval improvement with minimal latency penalty**, making them "low-hanging fruit" for RAG optimization.
+Even small 6M parameter models show significant improvements.
+ColBERT architecture offers an effective middle ground between bi-encoders and cross-encoders, balancing speed and accuracy.
+The key insight: you often get better ROI from adding a re-ranker than from more complex retrieval strategies.

+    **Real-World Performance (from Office Hours):** Across legal documents, book Q&A, and financial documents, Cohere re-rankers typically improve performance by **6-12% while adding only 400-500ms latency**.
+They're building industry-specific rankers for financial text, medical text, and code that consistently beat OpenAI embeddings.

+    **Why re-rankers work:** They solve problems embeddings miss.
+"I love coffee" and "I hate coffee" look similar in embedding space (same words, similar context).
+But with cross-attention in a re-ranker, the model clearly distinguishes them.
+This matters more than you'd think—negation, subtle differences, and context-dependent meaning all benefit from re-rankers.

 ### Creating Training Data for Re-Rankers

 Re-rankers work better with graded relevance scores instead of just yes/no labels.
 Try this: